Jobs for January: Greenhouse, conservatory & houseplants

 Ventilating the greenhouse on mild, sunny days will help to reduce fungal infections.

-Fuchsias can be started into active growth by re-potting, increasing watering, feeding (with a slow-release fertiliser such as a seaweed feed), and putting them in a sunny place.
+Fuchsias can be started into active growth by re-potting with peat-free compost, increasing watering, feeding with seaweed feed, and putting them in a sunny place.

 Regularly pick over plants and sweep up fallen debris, to prevent disease appearing and spreading.